styfenschaer/rocket-fft/README.md

 def my_jitted_fft(x):
     return np.fft.fft(x)
 ```
-Unfortunately I don't provide Python wheels yet and you have to build the shared library for the Pocketfft backend locally on your machine.
+Unfortunately I don't provide Python wheels yet and you have to build the shared library for the PocketFFT backend locally on your machine.
 For this you need to have a C++ compiler installed.
 This is partly due to limited time and partly due to my lack of knowledge on how to distribute Python packages properly.

 ## Good to know